Pregnant While Breastfeeding

 Unintended Pregnancy While Breastfeeding: Now What?

-Are you unexpectedly pregnant, even though your baby is still very young?
+Perhaps you are unexpectedly pregnant, even though your baby is still very young.
 This would make you feel completely overwhelmed.
 It is probably hard to know what to do next.

 You may feel like you have more questions than answers right now.